you-genie/Dracs/Milestone4.md

 # Milestone 4: High-fi prototype
 > Team Name: Random

-> Member: Yujin Chung, Sangho Kim, Jaeryoung Ka
+> Member: 20150691 Yujin Chung, 20150148 Sangho Kim, 20150007 Jaeryoung Ka

 ## 1. Project Summary

-- Many CS students want to get information on personal coursework, but asking, getting, and sharing diverse experiences (or opinion) is not easy.

-- We propose DragCS, which provides an opportunity for asking, recommending coursework, and sharing experiences and opinions for the specific personal needs.

-- This is unique in that it leverages crowds’ knowledge to offer a better-customized (for the specific person), seamless (each one makes recommendations for all semesters), longer-term solution, as well as it supports people to express their opinion with simple drag-drop.
+Many CS students want to get information on personal coursework, but asking, getting, and sharing diverse experiences (or opinion) is not easy.
+So We propose DragCS, which provides an opportunity for asking, recommending coursework, and sharing experiences and opinions for the specific personal needs.
+This is unique in that it leverages crowds’ knowledge to offer a better-customized (for the specific person), seamless (each one makes recommendations for all semesters), longer-term solution, as well as it supports people to express their opinion with simple drag-drop.

 ## 2. Instruction